pac4j/pac4j/documentation/docs/clients/cas.md

 {:.striped}

+Furthermore, `renew` or `gateway` authentication requests can also be controlled on a per-request basis based on the presence of HTTP attributes defined in `RedirectionActionBuilder#ATTRIBUTE_FORCE_AUTHN` and `RedirectionActionBuilder#ATTRIBUTE_PASSIVE`.

 ### b) CAS configuration

 Assuming your callback URL is `http://localhost:8080/callback`, the CAS server will be called by default via `https://mycasserver/login?service=http://localhost:8080/callback?client_name=CasClient`.